I consider becoming a yacht broker one of the best decisions I have ever made.

 One day I cold emailed the most reputable “fishing centric” yacht brokerage in San Diego, California and offered my drone services free of charge.
 Fast forwarding, this free video offer lead to monthly paid work for over a year.
 During this year period I was becoming more immersed in saltwater fishing and built up a small following on social media.

 Upon graduating from college, I approached the owner and asked for a sales position at the brokerage, to which I was added to the team immediately.
-Over the last three and a half years, I have been responsible for the sale of over $7 million in yachts and boats.
+Over the last 5 years, I have been responsible for the sale of nearly $33 million in yachts and boats.

 How Much Does A Yacht Broker Make?